 |---|---|---|

-Specificity | Lists multiple specific concrete actions: 'bidirectional messaging, horizontal scaling with Redis, presence tracking, room management' - these are clear, actionable capabilities. | 3 / 3 |
+Specificity | Lists multiple specific concrete actions: bidirectional messaging, horizontal scaling with Redis, presence tracking, room management.
+These are clear, actionable capabilities. | 3 / 3 |

-Completeness | Explicitly answers both what ('bidirectional messaging, horizontal scaling with Redis, presence tracking, room management') and when ('Use when building real-time communication systems with WebSockets or Socket.IO'). | 3 / 3 |
+Completeness | Explicitly answers both what (bidirectional messaging, horizontal scaling with Redis, presence tracking, room management) and when ('Use when building real-time communication systems with WebSockets or Socket.IO'). | 3 / 3 |

-Trigger Term Quality | Includes natural keywords users would say: 'WebSockets', 'Socket.IO', 'real-time communication', 'Redis', 'presence tracking', 'room management' - good coverage of domain-specific terms. | 3 / 3 |
+Trigger Term Quality | Includes strong natural keywords users would say: 'WebSockets', 'Socket.IO', 'real-time communication', 'Redis', 'presence tracking', 'room management', 'bidirectional messaging'.
+Good coverage of terms developers would naturally use. | 3 / 3 |

 Total | 12 / 12 Passed |